Posfra/posfra.js/ReadMe.md

 ## Advanced: JavaScript Initalization

-Beyond simple integration with the HTML UI components, Posfra.js empowers developers to create tailor-made Bitcoin payment experiences using its low-level JavaScript SDK.
+Beyond simple integration with the HTML UI components, Posfra.js allows developers to create tailor-made Bitcoin payment experiences using its low-level JavaScript SDK.
 This SDK exposes all core payment operations, so you can craft fully customized user flows, interact with the payment backend directly, and adapt the widget's logic as needed for your application.
+Best of all, this can all be achieved client-side in-browser, with out the need for a back-end.

 ```js